poofycheese/broadcom-wl/README.md

     Memory at f6cXX000 (64-bit, non-prefetchable) [size=16K]

 I created an **install.sh** bash script to speed up the steps.
 It used sudo to *make*, *make install*, and then load the kernel module.
-Next it adds it to **dkms**, hopefully this allows it to reloaded with Clear Linux updates the kernel automatically or us:
+Next it adds it to **dkms**, hopefully this allows it to reloaded when Clear Linux updates the kernel automatically or when using:

 `swupd update`